 Situational Awareness means being aware of what is happening around you and understanding how information, events, and your actions will impact goals and objectives, both immediately and in the near future.

 This is a broad definition that can be broken down into perceiving (gathering data), understanding it (creating a mental model) and thinking ahead – the situation triggers decision making and action that updates/changes the mental model.
+That is perfectly captured in Endsley’s theoretical model of Situational Awareness (3):

 Not Just in Manufacturing